ZacNeu/TempSense/README.md

 Then, clone this repository locally.
 You'll need to change the address in `update_temperature.sh` to match the address of your temperature sensor.

+To setup the web server, you'll need to run `apt-get install node` and `apt-get install npm`.
+Then, run `npm` to install the necessary packages.

 ### Usage

 Simply run `python3 main.py` to start the program.